T-vK/runconfig-generator/README.md

 ## How to specify environment variables
 `runconfig-generator --env`

+*Global variables*
 Create a `.env` file in your project for variables that shall be used by ALL run configurations.

+*Script-specific variables*
-For variables that should only be used for a certain run script create a folder called `.env-files` in your project and name them after your run scripts with a .env extension.
+Create a folder called `.env-files` in your project for variables that should only be used for a certain run script.
+In this folder create files named after your run scripts with a .env extension.
-For the package.json example above, you'd be using `.env-files/unit-tests.env` and `.env-files/start.env`.
+For the package.json example above, you could create `.env-files/unit-tests.env` and `.env-files/start.env`.

+`.env` files are optional and will only be taken into consideration when the `--env`-flag is being passed.
-.env files are optional and if you specify both a global one and a script-specific one, the variables of both files will be used.
+If you specify the same variable in the global .env and a script-specific.env one, the script-specific variable will be used.
-Script-specific variables have a higher priority when duplicated variables are being specified.

 ## How it works
-It parses your `package.json` script section and uses them to create npm run configurations under `.idea/runConfigurations` in your project, that WebStorm will automatically recognize.
+This tool parses your `package.json`'s script section and uses the entries to create npm run configuration files under `.idea/runConfigurations` in your project so that WebStorm will automatically recognize them.